Start Strong with CUNY Start

 The new CUNY Proficiency Index, based on your High School performance and standardized test scores, gives you information on your level of college readiness.
 For students who need to develop their reading, writing and math skills, BMCC will indicate that you take one semester of CUNY Start.
 CUNY Start is an intense, highly successful program with many supports to help an incoming student build their skills and later navigate credit courses and programs.

-In order to succeed in credit courses, you need to have strong college-level skills in reading, writing, and math.
+In order to succeed in credit courses, you need to have strong college-level skills in English and math.
 Without these skills, it is likely that you will have difficulty with your coursework.

 No. We want you to be 100% focused on your developmental needs so CUNY Start students do not take any credit courses while in CUNY Start